0peng/CVE_Check/README.md

 python3 CVE.py CVE-xxxx-xxxx

-2-Search by Product Name: You can search by the product name to retrieve vulnerabilities associated with that product.
+## TODO: 2-Search by Product Name: You can search by the product name to retrieve vulnerabilities associated with that product.

 python3 CVE.py -p "product"